 Future economic shocks may be precipitated by a number of causes, including a rise in the price of oil, geopolitical instability and natural disasters.
 Any sudden or rapid destabilization of global economic conditions could impact Ayr's ability to obtain equity or debt financing in the future on terms favorable to Ayr.
 Additionally, any such occurrence could cause decreases in asset values that are deemed to be other than temporary, which may result in impairment losses.
 Further, in such an event, Ayr's operations and financial condition could be adversely impacted.
-See Note 8, 9 and 10 to the Company's consolidated financial statements for the year ended December 31, 2023.
+See Note 9, 10 and 11 to the Company's consolidated financial statements for the years ended December 31, 2024 and 2023 regarding the Company's impairment charges and analysis.